django/deps/draft/0003-javascript-tests.rst

 QUnit test framework
 --------------------

-`Jasmine`_ is a `BDD`_ testing frameworks similar to Ruby's `RSpec`_.
+`Jasmine`_ is a `BDD`_ testing frameworks similar to Ruby's `RSpec`_.  `QUnit`_
-`QUnit`_ is a testing framework that uses a declarative testing style akin to Django's existing testing framework.  `Mocha`_ is a BDD testing framework that can also be used in a more declarative style with a syntax very similar to QUnit's.
+is a testing framework that uses a testing syntax similar to Django's existing testing framework.  `Mocha`_ is a testing framework with pluggable testing syntax options.

-QUnit should be used because it is:
+Any of these (especially QUnit or Mocha) could be a fine choice for Django.
+This PEP selects QUnit because it is:

-- Popular (used by `jQuery`_, `Backbone.js`_, and `Ember.js`_)
+- Popular enough to provide some assurance of future maintenance (used by `jQuery`_, `Backbone.js`_, and `Ember.js`_).
-- Similar to the Python test suite (it is not a BDD framework like Jasmine)
+- Similar syntax to the Python test suite (module/test/assert rather than describe/it/expect/should).
-- Easy to setup (like Jasmine and Mocha, it only requires a JS and HTML file)
+- Easy to setup (like Jasmine and Mocha, it only requires a JS and HTML file).
-- QUnit auto-resets the ``#qunit-fixture`` element which allows for more certain test isolation
+- Auto-resets the ``#qunit-fixture`` element, providing easy isolation for DOM-related tests (and much of Django's JS code is DOM-related).

 Blanket for code coverage
 -------------------------